 AI Security suite

-AI security, anchored in hardware
+AI security, anchored

 A close-up of a laptop screen displaying a login interface with a scenic background.
 A hand is preparing to type on the keyboard.
 Icons for Crowdstrike, Kandji, and Intune are visible at the bottom, indicating security and management features related to Device trust and MFA.A close-up view of a laptop keyboard with a display showing statistics related to device misconfigurations.
 Key data includes total devices, active status, and pending configurations, emphasizing security aspects like MFA and device trust.